SezarrK/CS210-Sezer-Kocaekiz-TermProject/README.md

 ### Executing program

-* Run the program by running `Cs210SpotiDataProject.py`.
-After some time a user can inspect the file with their inputs on the bottom of each code segment.
+* Run the program by running `Cs210SpotiDataProject.ipynb`.
+After some time (Total run time: 22.580676317214966 seconds) a user can inspect the file with their inputs on the bottom of each code segment.
 * User can inspect the original .json file located in the repository named StreamingHistorySezerKocaekiz.json file
+* More detailed explanations are present in Cs210SpotiDataProject.ipynb files code blocks and text blocks.

 ## TO-DO